STFleming/EmSys_GPIO_and_Abstraction_Costs/README.md

 110000000000110000110111000010
 ```

-Where we can see that there are some bits enabled, however, bit 5 is not.
+We can see that there are some bits enabled, however, bit 5 is not.
 What we want to do is set bit 5 without disturbing the other bits, which we can do with the following:

 ```C
 unsigned int *gpio_enable_reg = (unsigned int*)(0x3FF44020);